hyoklee/hdf-ai/README.md

 ### Make Bigdata AI-ready using HDF5
  * Save metadata with data - algorithms and their versions used, model parameters, authors, etc.
- * Save data in hiearchy with groups.
+ * Save training / model / testing data in hiearchy with groups.

 ### Reduce Bigdata Storage using HDF5 AI Filter